twe4ked/odindutton.com/src/posts/2020-09-28-chip-8-ibm-logo.md

 ---
-title: Building a CHIP-8 interpreter for the IBM Logo ROM
+title: Rendering the IBM Logo by Building a CHIP-8 Interpreter
 layout: post
 redirect_from: chip-8/
 ---

-This post will guide you through the beginnings of writing a CHIP-8 interpreter.
+This post will guide you through the beginnings of writing a CHIP-8 interpreter, a simple virtual machine designed in the 1970s.

-We're going to focus on the 5 instructions needed to run the IBM logo ROM.
+We're going to focus on the 5 (of the 36) instructions needed to run the "IBM logo" ROM.
 This will give you a solid base to continue on your own to finish the rest of the instructions and add input support for interactivity.

 We're going to be using Rust, but this could be implemented in whatever you